-[6] The authority and responsibility provided in this Rule are concurrent with the authority and responsibility provided in other Rules.
+- [5] Paragraph (b) also makes clear that when it is reasonably necessary to enable the organization to address the matter in a timely and appropriate manner, the lawyer must refer the matter higher authority, including, if warranted circumstances, the highest authority that can act on behalf of organization under applicable law.
+The organization's highest authority to whom a matter may be referred ordinarily will be the board of directors or similar governing body.
+However, applicable law may prescribe that under certain conditions the highest authority reposes elsewhere, for example, in the independent directors of a corporation.
+Relation to Other Rules - [6] The authority and responsibility provided in this Rule are concurrent with the authority and responsibility provided in other Rules.
 In particular, this Rule does not limit or expand the lawyer's responsibility under Rules 1.8, 1.16, 3.3 or 4.1.
-Paragraph (c) of this Rule supplements Rule 1.6(b) by providing an additional basis upon which the lawyer may reveal information relating to the representation, but does not modify, restrict, or limit the provisions of Rule 1.6(3)(1) - (6).
-Under paragraph (c) the lawyer may reveal such information only when the organization's highest authority insists upon or fails to address threatened or ongoing action that is clearly a violation of law, and then only to the extent the lawyer reasonably believes necessary to prevent reasonably certain substantial injury to the organization.
+Paragraph (c) of this Rule supplements Rule 1.6(b) by providing an additional basis upon which the lawyer may reveal information relating to the representation, but does not modify, restrict, or limit the provisions of Rule 1.6(b)(1) - (7).
+Under paragraph (c) the lawyer may reveal such information only when the organization's highest authority insists upon or fails address threatened or ongoing action that is clearly a violation law, and then only to the extent the lawyer reasonably believes necessary to prevent reasonably certain substantial injury to the organization.
 It is not necessary that the lawyer's services be used in furtherance of the violation, but it is required that the matter be related to the lawyer's representation of the organization.
-If the lawyer's services are being used by an organization to further a crime or fraud by the organization, Rules 1.6(b)(2) and 1.6(3)(3) may permit the lawyer to disclose confidential information.
-In such circumstances Rule 1.2(d) may also be applicable, in which event, withdrawal from the representation under Rule 1.16(a)(1) may be required.

-[7] Paragraph (d) makes clear that the authority of a lawyer to disclose information relating to a representation in circumstances described in paragraph (c) does not apply with respect to information relating to a lawyer's engagement by an organization to investigate an alleged violation of law or to defend the organization or an officer, employee or other person associated with the organization against a client arising out of an alleged violation of law.
-This is necessary in under to enable organizational clients to enjoy the full benefits of legal counsel in conducting an investigation or defending against a claim.
+If the lawyer's services are being used by an organization to further a crime or fraud by the 1.6(b)(2), 1.6(b)(3)organization, Rules and 1.6(b)(4) permit the lawyer to disclose confidential information.
+In such circumstances Rule 1.2(d) may also be applicable, in event, withdrawal from the representation under Rule 1.16(a)(1) may be required. - [7] Paragraph (d) makes clear that the authority of a lawyer to disclose information relating to a representation in circumstances described in paragraph (c) does not apply with respect to information relating to a lawyer's engagement by an organization to investigate an alleged violation of law or to defend the organization or an officer, employee or other person associated with the organization against a client arising out of an alleged violation of law.
+This is necessary in order to enable organizational clients to enjoy the full benefits of legal counsel in conducting an investigation or defending against a claim.

-[8] A lawyer who reasonably believes that he or she has been discharged because of the lawyer's actions taken pursuant to paragraph (3) or (c), or who withdraws in circumstances that require or permit the lawyer to take action under either of these paragraphs, must proceed as the lawyer reasonably believes necessary to assure that the organization's highest authority is informed of the lawyer's discharge or withdrawal.
+- [8] A lawyer who reasonably believes that he or she has been discharged because of the lawyer's actions taken pursuant to paragraph (b) or (c), or who withdraws in circumstances that require or permit the lawyer to take action under either of these paragraphs, must proceed as the lawyer reasonably believes necessary to assure that the organization's highest authority is informed of the lawyer's discharge or withdrawal.